HaxeFoundation/haxe-evolution/proposals/0000-local-var-metadata.md

 var @:meta foo:Bar;
 ```

+This syntax is similar to already supported method arguments' metadata `function foo(@:meta bar:Bar) {}`.

 `haxe.macro.Type.TVar` returned from `haxe.macro.Context.getLocalTVars()` already has `meta` property that could be filled with this new syntax.
 Currently it's always empty, because normal syntax of `@:meta var foo:Bar;` adds the metadata on the expression, not the variable declaration.

 This syntax shall work regardless of whether the variable has an explicit type, and/or initialization, and shall work with the comma syntax.
-All those shall be therefore valid:
+All those shall therefore be valid:

 ```haxe
 var @:meta foo;